CRUISE KIMBERLEY ISLANDS BEACH SWAGS & CROCS OF WESTERN AUSTRALIA

 -ship crew

 Away from the mother ship.
 For those shipmates who were interested.
 A sleeping overnight experience on a beach.
 On one of hundreds of unnamed smaller Kimberley islands.
-Remote and untouched.
-No facilities.
+Remote and untouched and of course, no facilities.

 Each Kimberley night is clear and cool.
 Every star in the starry night sky shining brightly.
-A still calm and silence.
-Interrupted only by the sound of small waves lapping the beach.
-The sound of the occasional swag zipper opening and closing to check the beach for unusual movement.
+A still calm and silence enveloped all.
+Interrupted only by the muted sound of small waves lapping the beach.
+The occasional swag zipper opening and closing breaking the silence to check the beach for unusual movement.

-Sleep is in overnight swags on dry beach sand well away from water and any threat of crocs.
+Sleep takes place in overnight swags on dry beach sand, safely distant from water and any risk of crocodiles.

-Beware death adder snakes rumoured to be in the rocks.
-Navigation beacon light flickering all night on the sandy beach as guidance for the outboard tender if required.
+Beware deadly death adder snakes are rumoured to be in the rocks.
+A navigation beacon light to flicker all night placed on the sandy beach as guidance for the outboard tender if required.

-Small beach campfire in the cool Kimberley night.
-Quiet adventure cruise in the Kimberley Islands of Western Australia.
+For those in swags a small beach campfire and its flickering light provided company in the cool Kimberley night.
+Adventure cruising in the Kimberley Islands of Western Australia.

 Traveldriven